Dhrubadutta451/furniture-sales-dashboard/README.md

 ![Furniture Sales Dashboard](dashboard-screenshot.png)

-## Overview

-This project analyzes four years of furniture retail transaction data to evaluate business performance across customer segments, regions, product sub-categories, and shipping operations.
-The dashboard combines KPI summaries, trend analysis, and interactive filtering to answer a central business question:

 > **Sales grew 23% year-over-year — so why did profit decline by 55%?**

 The analysis identifies the specific product lines and regions responsible for the profitability gap, providing a data-driven foundation for pricing, discounting, and operational decisions.